Nicole Fontaine: Career in the French government

 Fontaine served as France's industrial minister between 2002 and 2004 in the government of President Jacques Chirac.

 Member of the European Parliament, 2004–2009

-In her final term as Member of the European Parliament, Fontaine served as on the Committee on Industry, Research and Energy and on the Committee on Women's Rights and Gender Equality.
+In her final term as a member of the European Parliament, Fontaine served on the Committee on Industry, Research and Energy and the Committee on Women's Rights and Gender Equality.
 In addition to her committee assignments, she was a member of the Parliament's delegation for relations with Afghanistan.

 Political positions

 In 2007, Fontaine led an unsuccessful campaign to press for French to be designated the European Union's benchmark legal language.

 Recognition

 Paying tribute to her, President Emmanuel Macron said: "For 35 years of her life, she fought for the European project".